WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Girder Details Define Strand Rows.md

 ==============================================
 Define strands in horizontal rows, ignoring the strand locations defined in the Girder Library.

+> NOTE: Be careful to ensure longitindal reinforcement, pretension strands, and post-tensioning ducts do not conflict.
+Geometric conflicts are not automatically detected.

 Item | Description
 -----|----------------
 Strand Grid | Strand rows are defined in this grid.
 See below for details.